 The Pupil Premium was introduced in April 2011 and is funding specifically targeted at raising achievement and improving outcomes for our more disadvantaged students.
 The level of funding is based on the numbers of students that a school has on roll (in years 7-11) who were eligible for Free School Meals, who were Looked After Children or were from families with parents in the Armed Forces.
 The most recent formula for calculating Pupil Premium Grant is based on students who have been eligible for Free School Meals at any point in the previous 6 years (the ‘Ever 6’ calculation).
 The funding is ring fenced to ensure that it is spent on the targeted group of pupils.

-Year 7 Catch-Up premium is further additional funding for pupils who have left primary school without achieving the expected level (4) in either reading or Mathematics.
+Year 7 Catch-Up premium has, in the past, been further additional funding for pupils who have left primary school without achieving the expected level in either reading or Mathematics.
 This funding is to enable schools to provide Catch-Up and intervention strategies to accelerate progress and ensure that these pupils reach their expected levels for their age group in English and Maths.
+There is no separate year 7 catch-up funding for the year 2020-21.

 We encourage all parents and carers to ensure that staff at our school know whether their child is entitled to Free School Meals or has a parent who is a member of the armed services.
 Parents can register their child for Free School Meals if they are in receipt of any of the following benefits: